scottlinuxden/internetSentinel/README.md

-# Internet Sentinel Application for the Raspberry Pi (RPI) that monitors the Internet connection
+# Internet Sentinel Application for the Raspberry Pi (RPI)
-![Internet Sentinel Applicatin](assets/internet_sentinel_screenshot.png?raw=true "InternetSentinelScreenshot")

-in the Local Area Network and if not ON-LINE (Internet Server ping) will power cycle the cable modem via the connected IoT Power Relay from Digital-loggers.com.
+![Internet Sentinel Applicatin](assets/internet_sentinel_screenshot.png?raw=true "InternetSentinelScreenshot") Internet Sentinel is a software and hardware solution that monitors the Internet connection in a Local Area Network and if not ON-LINE (checked via Internet Server ping) will power cycle an attached cable modem via the connected IoT Power Relay from Digital-loggers.com.
 Will aslo performs a speed test of your Internet connection and will power cycle your cable modem if the download speed reported is below a threshold to attempt to get a faster connection to the ISP.
 Voice notifications are possible with a set of speakers that connect to the headphone jack of the RPI.

 ## Equipment list (Amazon was chosen since they had all the parts needed.
 Parts are available elsewhere.)
 Raspberry Pi 4 - https://www.amazon.com/dp/B07TLDTRYF/ref=cm_sw_em_r_mt_dp_U_DtCZEb9FHF451